Cray-HPE/docs-csm/operations/node_management/Troubleshoot_Loss_of_Console_Connections_and_Logs_on_Gigabyte_Nodes.md

         ncn# ipmitool -H XNAME -U root -E sol deactivate
         ```

-1. Verify that console access to the node is working using the Cray console services.
+1. Manually open a console connection to the node using the Cray console services.

+    This is necessary to force the ConMan reconnection after closing the SOL session.
     See [Log in to a Node Using ConMan](../conman/Log_in_to_a_Node_Using_ConMan.md).